-- (b) (5 points) Fill the missing code in the drawCuboid() function (utils.cpp) that draws a cuboid centered at the origin with sides of the given lengths (x, y, z).
-You can call the glutSolidCube function in the process. - (c) (50 points) Draw your articulated figure fill the missing code in the Robot::draw() function.
-You should only use the drawCuboid() function for the actual drawing.
+- (c) (50 points) Draw your articulated figure fill the missing code in the Kitten::draw() function.
+You should only use the drawEllipse() function for the actual drawing.
 Do not use any glut or GL geometric primitives.
-Model the robot using the set of links shown in Figure 1.
+Model the kitten using the set of links shown in Figure 2.
 Each link should have one degree of freedom (DOF), rotation around the Z-axis (The one exception is the torso, which should also have three additional degrees of freedom to specify its center position in 3D).
-Use the DOF values (positions and angles, examples shown in Figure 1), stored in a Pose structure (retrieved with Robot::getPose()) to specify the connections between the links.
+Use the DOF values (positions and angles, examples shown in Figure 2), stored in a Pose structure (retrieved with Kitten::getPose()) to specify the connections between the links.
 Set the dimensions of the links and the joint positions yourself (I would recommend using roughly similar proportions to the ones in the example solution).
 Use an appropriate hierarchy of transformations.
 Hint: do not write all the code at once, add one link at a time and test the code on the provided keyframe files.
-Your code should behave similarly to the solution when reading an individual keyframe. - (d) (10 points) Add code to the Robot::getPose() function to generate smooth transition (interpolate) between consecutive keyframes.
+Your code should behave similarly to the solution when reading an individual keyframe. - (d) (10 points) Add code to the Kitten::getPose() function to generate smooth transition (interpolate) between consecutive keyframes.
 Think how to achieve this given the DOFs (positions and angles) for the two frames.
-A basic linear interpolation is sufficient for this part of the assignment. - (e) (15 points) Create a keyframe file for a non-trivial animation containing four frames (first frame can always be the rest pose).
+A basic linear interpolation (think line segment formula as shown in class) is sufficient for this part of the assignment. - (e) (15 points) Create a keyframe file for a non-trivial animation containing four frames (first frame can always be the rest pose).
 The animation should involve significant changes to all the DOFs.
-Example animations could be: get the robot to jump in the air; have the robot sit or lie on the ground; have the robot dance. - (f) (20 points) Do not start on this part until you completed all the tasks above.
-For the (semi) free-form part of the assignment you should do one of the following extensions. - Add at least two extra links to your models (e.g. hands, antennae). - Add extra degrees of freedom to the robot: activate the 'z' coordinate for the center of mass and add out of plane rotation for a couple of joints.
+Example animations could be: get the kitten to sit; have the kitten pounce; have the roll over.